passff/passff/README.md

 - Copy login to clipboard
 - Copy password to clipboard

-Additionally, if you added a url property in your password info, you will be able to go there clicking directly on the password menu. (left-click same tab, middle-click new tab)
+Additionally, if you added the url property in your password info, you will be able to go there by clicking directly on the password menu. (left-click same tab, middle-click new tab)

-The accepted format for the password info is:
+An accepted format for the password info is:
 ```
 <the_password>
 login: <the_login>
 url: <the_url>
 ```
+Additional password, username, and url tags may be defined through the preferences dialog.

 PassFF will also try to find login password and url inside the direct child of a pass node.
 For example, if you have a structure like this: